zachlankton/next-auth-couchbase-adapter/README.md

 ## Getting Started

-1. Install `next-auth` and `@next-auth/couchbase-adapter`, as well as `ottoman`.
+1. Install `next-auth` and `next-auth-couchbase-adapter`, as well as `ottoman`.
 (Ottoman depends on Couchbase Node SDK, which is included as a dep in ottoman, so no need to install couchbase)

 ```
 npm install next-auth next-auth-couchbase-adapter ottoman